 If you like, you can use a potato masher to mash some of the potatoes to help it thicken a little more.
 I do not do this as I like some potato chunks.

 If you want to thicken your soup even more, you can add some instant potato flakes.

-Or make a slurry of equal parts flour and softened butter (mashed together with no lumps).
+Or make more of the flour and softened butter (mashed together with no lumps).
 Turn on the sauté setting and stir in the mixture until soup is thickened.

-RESOURCES TO MAKE Instant Pot Simple Potato Soup recipe and more
+RESOURCES TO MAKE Instant Pot Potato Soup recipe and more